The month-end close is one of the accounting and finance team's most important tasks.

 You can reduce time-to-close by tackling a few recurring tasks in the right order.
-To help, we’ve put together a list of 20+ checklist items that can help you end the perpetual cycle of month-end closing stress.
+To help, we’ve put together a list of 8 must-do steps that can help you end the perpetual cycle of month-end closing stress.

 8 steps for month-end success

 You can get month-end off to the right start by asking for some items early.